agimus-project/olt_ros2_pipeline/README.md

     Vision info message associated with unlabeled detections.

+- **upsampled/detections** [vision_msgs/msg/Detection2DArray]

+    Upsampled detections from tracker used to match tracks.

+- **upsampled/vision_info** [vision_msgs/msg/VisionInfo]

+    Upsampled vision info message associated with upsampled detections.

+### Service Servers

+- **~/set_parameters** [rcl_interfaces/srv/SetParameters]

+    Allows to dynamically change ROS parameters.
+For more information.
+For more information, refer to the [documentation](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Parameters/Understanding-ROS2-Parameters.html).

+### Parameters

+Parameters are generated with [generate_parameter_library](https://github.com/PickNikRobotics/generate_parameter_library).
+Currently, no automatic documentation generation is set up.
+Refer to [happypose_labeler_parameters.yaml](./olt_ros2_pipeline/happypose_labeler_parameters.yaml) for more information.

+Note that some of the parameters are possible to tune in the runtime.
+Refer to the code generation YAML file to see which of them are available.

 ### detection_pose_filter

 ROS node applying basic pose filtering and safety management on top of 6D pose detection pipeline.